JasurN/comp_info/README.md

 `node index.js` - to run backend <br>
 `nodemon index.js` - to run backend with hot reloading

+### Example api calls
+1. There is comp_info.postman_collection.json which can be imported to Postman in order to perform some api calls to backend

 ## Start frontend
 ### Requirements
 1. node 10.x.x +